Registration and Licensure with the College of Pharmacists of Manitoba

 Please visit the Government of Manitoba website for instructions on how to apply for your Child Abuse Registry check: http://www.gov.mb.ca/fs/childfam/child_abuse_registry.html

 Your Child Abuse Registry Check must be dated within six months prior to starting your internship as described in Step Four.

 Review and Approval of Documentation

-Once the above requirements in Steps 1 and 2 are met, and all documentation is received by the College, your application and accompanying documents will be reviewed by the Registrar.
+Once you complete Steps One and Two, and the College receives all of your documentation, your application and accompanying documents will be reviewed by the Registrar.

-Once your documents have been reviewed, and the approval process is complete, you will be asked by the College to provide the name of the pharmacist you would like to become your preceptor.
-The College will then notify the preceptor to complete to the Preceptor Application, which he/she must then submit to the College for consideration for approval.
+Once your documents have been reviewed, and the approval process is complete, you will be asked by the College to provide the name of the pharmacist you would like to become your preceptor during your internship.
+The College will then ask the preceptor to complete an Online Preceptor Application, which he/she must then submit to the College for approval.

 QuestionsIf at any time you have questions about the application process or access to your records, please contact Bev Robinson at the College by email at firstname.lastname@example.org .

 Internationally educated professionals can access programs for financial support through the Office of the Manitoba Fairness Commissioner (OMFC).
 For information on these programs, please visit the OMFC website and go to " Financial Information for Internationally Educated Professionals " under "Publications".

 The National Association of Pharmacy Regulatory Authorities (NAPRA) recently launched a new website called Pharmacists’ Gateway to Canada to introduce international pharmacy graduates to the process for obtaining licensure in a Canadian jurisdiction.

 For additional information, please visit: https://www.pharmacistsgatewaycanada.ca/